will62794/will62794.github.io/_posts/2017-06-30-cracking-golang-prng.markdown

 }
 {% endhighlight %}

 This status checking logic runs once every 30 seconds.
 This fit with the interval of generation skips, and also with the number of skips I was seeing, which was around 12 on average.
 An HTTP request skips the random number generator forward 4 iterations, and if the mgo driver was connecting to a 3-node replica set for a status check, that would fit with 4 generations * 3 connections = 12 generations per status check.
 I also verified this behavior by observing the app's network traffic locally.
 It was clear that it would try to make connections to MongoDB cluster members periodically.

+So, I had a satisfactory explanation for the random interference I was observing in the PRNG output.
+Now I just needed to apply my findings to a new approach for the cracking the gambling system.

 # Bringing it Together

-I now had a complete understanding of how the random number sequences I observed were generated and how they were affected by the internal app logic.
+I had a complete understanding of how the random number sequences I observed were generated and how they were affected by the internal app logic.
 My model of this can be illustrated as follows:

 <!-- Random Number Sequence with Skips Diagram -->
 <svg height="80" width="800" style="background:none;">